 - If you’re creating your account for the first time, from the drop-down menu, select Your channel Click Use a business or other name to create your YouTube for business account.
 Name your account, then click Create.

-- If you already have a personal YouTube account, but are now creating a channel for your business, select Settings after clicking on your avatar.
-On the settings screen, choose Create new channel.
+- If you already have a personal YouTube account but are now creating a channel for your business, select Settings after clicking on your avatar.
+On the settings screen, choose Create a new channel.
 Name it, then click Create.

 Add Managers to Your YouTube for Business Account

 You may not wish to be the only member of your team who has permission to manage the account.
 If you’re not always directly responsible for implementing marketing campaigns, it makes sense that you’d want to let other team members have permission to post videos, delete videos, view important account information, and more.